em-bst/graph-neural-networks/REPORT.md

 - Increasing the dimension, size and complexity of a Graph can make the analysis very hard to interpret for a human eye.

 - A major concept in graph analysis is the Neigborhood, as every node are influenced by their neighborhood nodes and the relation between them.
 Consider the local structures alongside the global structure is key to obtain a good analysis.
 The information on the neigborhood of each node can be obtained by transforming the input graph from its general form to a form where each node has a value from a function that takes as input the node itself and its neighborhood.
-Here is an example, where X<sub>Nb</sub> is the set of nodes connected to the node X<sub>b</sub> :
+Here is an example, where $X_{Nb}$ is the set of nodes connected to the node $X_b$ :

 <p align="center">
 <img src="images/report_imgs/neigb.png" alt="Image Alt Text" width="350"/>
 </p>

-- Then, when considering a set of nodes (X<sub>1</sub> , ..., X<sub>n</sub>), we induce a node ordering, that we do not wish to impact the neural network prediction.
+- Then, when considering a set of nodes $(X_1, ..., X_n)$, we induce a node ordering, that we do not wish to impact the neural network prediction.
 That is, we would like the output to be equivalent for every permutation between nodes.
 This is called permutation invariance, which is very important to have for graph level predictions which will be our task.
-We verify this property by finding a prediction function that yields, for every existing perumtation p :
+We verify this property by finding a prediction function that yields, for every existing perumtation $p$ :

 $$
 f(p(X)) = f(X)
 $$

 - In theory, when we consider the edges between the nodes of a graph, we could actually represent our graph in a matrix form, called the adjacency matrix.
-This type of matrix is a (n x n) matrix, with n being the number of nodes of the graph, and each element of the matrix is 0 or 1 depending on two nodes interacting between each other or not.
+This type of matrix is a $(n * n)$ matrix, with $n$ being the number of nodes of the graph, and each element of the matrix is the type of edge existing between two nodes, depending if they interact between each other or not.
 Here is an example of an adjacency matrix representation, with an H<sub>2</sub>O molecule :

 <p align="center">
 <img src="https://study.com/cimages/multimages/16/water-2876275_6407686174879164832368.png" alt="Image Alt Text" width="150"/>